anupmamangla/datascience/README.md

-# datasciencecoursera
+# datascience
-Repo for the DataScience course
+Repo for the Data Science and Data Analytics projects